nordic-doki/fw-nrfconnect-nrf/samples/nrf_rpc/entropy_nrf53/README.rst

 nRF5340: nRF RPC Entropy
 ########################

-The nRF `RPC`_ Entropy sample demonstrates how to use the entropy driver in a dual core device such as nRF5340 PDK.
+The nRF RPC Entropy sample demonstrates how to use the entropy driver in a dual core device such as nRF5340 PDK.

-The sample makes use of the entropy driver on the network core of an nRF5340 PDK that generates random data, and the :ref:`nrf_rpc` that sends the generated data to the application core.
+The sample makes use of the entropy driver on the network core of an nRF5340 PDK that generates random data, and the :ref:`nrf_rpc` that sends the generated data to the application core using `Remote Procedure Calls (RPC)`_.

 Overview
 ********